merneo/arch-linux/INSTALLATION-SCENARIOS.md

 ### Scenario 1: Dual Boot (Arch Linux + Windows)

 **Use this if:** You want to keep Windows and install Arch Linux alongside it.
+For detailed information on setting up a dual-boot system, refer to the [ArchWiki on Dual boot with Windows](https://wiki.archlinux.org/title/Dual_boot_with_Windows).

 **Disk Layout:**
 - EFI System Partition (shared with Windows)